The Enterprise Network (TEN) nurtures new and growing business in Wiltshire, as well as supporting more established businesses.

 TEN is here to help fledgling businesses in our area meet the exciting challenges and opportunities that await them.
 In turn, these businesses generate jobs and grow the local economy, bringing a broad range of benefits to the area.

-Wiltshire Council launched TEN in 2012 to support small, start-up and growing business in Wiltshire and Swindon.
+Wiltshire Council launched TEN in 2012 to support small, start-up and growing business in Wiltshire.

 Since TEN’s inception: